openboxsoftware/GraduateRecruitment/README.md

 ## Open Box Software - Graduate Recruitment

 Graduate Recruitment is a Console Application that loads CSV files containing data that allows us to track the stock in our Open Box Software bar fridge.
+We need you to help us with the code for it!

 ## How do I get set up?